-Teenager killed, 15 detained in Israeli raids in occupied West Bank
+Two teenagers killed, 15 detained in Israeli raids in occupied West Bank

 Poet, professor and writer, Refaat Alareer killed in Israeli strike

-A teenager was killed by Israeli forces in Dura, in the south of Hebron, the Palestinian Ministry of Health said.
+Two teenagers were killed by Israeli forces – the first was killed in Dura, in the south of Hebron, the Palestinian Ministry of Health said.

+Israeli forces also shot dead 17-year-old Mahmoud Bassem Abou Hania in the occupied West Bank town of Azzun of Qalqilya, the Palestinian Ministry of Health said.

 Meanwhile, Sari Yousef Amr, a 25-year-old Palestinian, who was shot by Israeli forces earlier on Saturday subsequently died, the Palestinian news agency Wafa reported.